 There will be two migration paths available:

-If you have questions that aren’t answered in the links above, please review the frequently asked questions list.
+If you have questions that aren’t answered in the links above, please review the things that will change section and the frequently asked questions list.
 Check back often as new information will be added overtime.

 Building from scratch